gcapes/git-course/02-local.md

 > `.a`, `.class`, `.pdf`, `.dvi` etc), binaries (`exe` files), libraries (`dll`
 > or `jar` files) we don't save as we can recreate it from the source.
 Adopting
 > this approach also means there's no risk of the auto-generated files becoming
-> out of synch with the manual ones.
+> out of sync with the manual ones.

 In order to add all tracked files to the staging area (which may be very useful when you edited, let's say, 10 files and now you want to commit all of them):